 But, both on-page and off-site SEO can take a lot of work.
-Typically it involves building high quality links while optimizing web pages and continually researching, all consuming lots of energy.
+Typically it involves building high-quality links while optimizing web pages and continually researching, all consuming lots of energy.

 To make life easier for you, consider hiring an SEO agency or even an SEO consultant to streamline the process.

-The first will offer services including content creation, outreach, backlink building and optimization.
+The first will offer services including content creation, outreach, backlink building, and optimization.
 With enough time, it can be a very worthwhile investment.

 Be careful though.

-There are a lot of shady agencies that have blackhat practices which will do more harm than good.
+There are a lot of shady agencies that have blackhat practices that will do more harm than good.
 If they can find guest post opportunities for you and perform legitimate activities, then go for it.

-SEO consultants on the other hand, will guide you personally through the steps you need to take.
+SEO consultants, on the other hand, will guide you personally through the steps you need to take.
 They will recommend based on their experience what would be best for your business type.

-Enter any domain name and you will be given indepth data on their SEO performance.
-Traffic levels, top keywords and backlinks are all on the table.
+Enter any domain name and you will be given in-depth data on their SEO performance.
+Traffic levels, top keywords, and backlinks are all on the table.

 This is a great tool for understanding your own website or learning from competitors.
-You get a few free searches every day if you want to use it casually, otherwise you’ll need to upgrade.
+You get a few free searches every day if you want to use it casually, otherwise, you’ll need to upgrade.

 Do you have social media accounts for your business?
-Of course you do.
+Of course, you do.

-More than a quarter of the worlds population are active social media users.
+More than a quarter of the world’s population are active social media users.
 This means that your target demographic is ready to be marketed to.

 They are needed to engage with your customers, share content, and drive traffic.
 Social media requires constant attention to make it worthwhile, though.